lovepreetmultani/Rest_API_Java/README.md

 Java REST API with Spring Boot.
 Implements a simple RESTful web service for communication between systems.
-Clients can send HTTP requests to the server, which responds with JSON/XML data.
+Clients can send HTTP requests to the server to fetch the student's data present in DB and respond with JSON/XML data.
 Follows REST principles for scalability and maintainability.